ucsb-cs148-w24/project-pj11-songrater/team/retrospectives/RETRO_02.md

 ## Action items

-* a goal: Work more on the project outside of class
+* a goal: Improve the efficiency when working during class time
-* a change: Establish a time for working together outside of class.
-Doesn't have to be together in person, but just a time where everyone is working.
-* a measurement: We can be in a discord call together for easier communication but also a lot of freedom to do whatever is individually necessary.

-* a goal: Manage absences effectively.
-* a change: When people are absent, they will be able to catch up more easily, and work still gets done.
-* a measurement: When people are absent, they should write a blurb about what they did, as well as read meeting notes.
+* a change: Setting up the templates documents on git before scrum/or sprint to reduce the time cost; Assigning roles before each scrum/retro
+* a measurement: We can apply these methods before next class and see how long the next scrum takes

 * a goal: Stop distributing the class time inefficiently
 * a change: During class time, assign tasks for the week and set up meeting time in subgroups;